 - develop and justify a 'teaching capacity enhancement plan' appropriate to own needs.
 (Teaching Capacity Enhancement Plan)

 - demonstrate competence in written language and scholarly writing including correct spelling, grammar, and bibliographic referencing.
 (Assignment 1 and Teaching Capacity Enhancement Plan)

-There are no attendance requirements for this course.
-However, it is the studentsí responsibility to study all material provided to them or required to be accessed by them to maximise their chance of meeting the objectives of the course and to be informed of course-related activities and administration.
+It is the students' responsibility to participate appropriately in all activities including discussion fora and compulsory workshops scheduled for them, and to study all material provided to them or required to be accessed by them to maximise their chance of meeting the objectives of the course and to be informed of course-related activities and administration.

 To complete each of the assessment items satisfactorily, students must obtain at least 50% of the marks available for each assessment item.

 - Penalties for late submission of required work:

 If students submit assignments after the due date without (prior) approval of the examiner then a penalty of 5% of the total marks gained by the student for the assignment may apply for each working day late up to ten working days at which time a mark of zero may be recorded.
 No assignments will be accepted after model answers have been posted.

 - Requirements for student to be awarded a passing grade in the course:

 To be assured of receiving a passing grade a student must achieve at least 50% of the total weighted marks available for the course.

 - Method used to combine assessment results to attain final grade: